tokio-rs/website/content/tokio/tutorial/index.md

 # Tokio's role in your project

-When you write your application in an asynchronous manner, you enable it to scale much better, by making the cost of doing many things at the same time virtually zero.
+When you write your application in an asynchronous manner, you enable it to scale much better by reducing the cost of doing many things at the same time.
 However, asynchronous Rust code does not run on its own, so you must choose a runtime to execute it.
-The Tokio library is the most widely used such runtime, surpassing all others in usage combined.
+The Tokio library is the most widely used runtime, surpassing all other runtimes in usage combined.

 Additionally, Tokio provides many useful utilities.
 When writing asynchronous code, you cannot use the ordinary blocking APIs provided by the Rust standard